ori-drs/oxford_spires_dataset/README.md

 ```
 the NVS benchmakr is also included in the reconstruction benchmark script, since it builds upon output from COLMAP.

-## Just Use oxford_spires_utils
+## Just Use oxspires_tools
-To just install `oxford_spires_utils`, build the docker container:
+To just install `oxspires_tools`, build the docker container:
 ```bash
 docker compose -f .docker/oxspires/docker-compose.yml run --build oxspires_utils
 ```

-Installing `oxford_spires_utils` requires PCL and Octomap installation.
+Installing `oxspires_tools` requires PCL and Octomap installation.
 If you just want to install the python package, run:
 ```bash
 BUILD_CPP=0 pip install .
 ```